Concord Academy: Coeducational era

 In recent years, organized fundraising efforts have generated an endowment whose income allows CA to offer a more generous financial aid policy than in years past.
 CA's endowment rose from $1 million in 1981 to $91 million in 2022.
 As with most boarding schools, full-pay boarding applications fell sharply in the 1970s.
 Unlike most boarding schools, however, day students once again comprised a majority of CA's enrollment by 1978, and remain a majority of the student body today.

 Other notable dates in the school's history include the dedication and expansion of the Elizabeth B. Hall Chapel in 1984 and 2004–05, the dedication of the J. Josephine Tucker Library in 1987, the opening of expanded athletic facilities in 2012, and the reopening of the renovated science center in 2016.

 The nation's first Gay-Straight Alliance chapter was established at Concord Academy by history teacher Kevin Jennings in the 1980s.

 In 2018, Concord Academy banned former headmaster Russell Mead (1971–76) from the campus following reports of inappropriate conduct with a female student in the 1960s, when Mead was an English teacher.

 The current head of school is Henry Fairfax, who began leading Concord Academy in July 2022.

+Under Fairfax, the school opened their new Centennial art center.
+Along with that, Concord Academy's prestige has risen.
+While their Acceptance rate is private it is believed to be ≈10-16%.
+This makes it similar to St. Paul's School, Choate Rosemary Hall, The Middlesex School, and other prestigious private high schools.

 Academics

 Concord Academy follows a semester program, where most courses are term-based or year-long.
 The school's curriculum comprises more than 230 courses in eight academic disciplines, and a co-curricular athletics program.
 To foster a noncompetitive environment, the school does not compute class rank and awards no academic, arts, athletic, or community awards during the school year or at graduation.

-The school's average combined SAT score is 1482 and the average combined ACT score is 34.
-Average SAT scores have increased by roughly 100 points in the last decade.
+The school's average combined SAT score is 1505 and the average combined ACT score is 34.
+Average SAT scores have increased by around 150 points in the last decade.

 In 2005, the school eliminated Advanced Placement courses due to their purported lack of curricular depth.
 They were replaced by advanced courses designed by CA faculty, although the school still offers AP exams for those who wish to take them.